AriFordsham/GHCWiki/mailing-lists-and-irc.md

 # Mailing lists and IRC

-GHC developers hang out on the [ cvs-ghc mailing list](http://www.haskell.org/mailman/listinfo/cvs-ghc).
+GHC developers hang out on the [ ghc-devs mailing list](http://www.haskell.org/mailman/listinfo/ghc-devs).
 This list also receives the following:

 - checkins on the main ghc repository
 - patches sent by `darcs send`